 If we asked Google to explain how Ad Rank works in 2021 we’d get this boring answer…

 “Ad Rank is calculated using your bid amount, your auction-time ad quality (including expected click-through rate, ad relevance and landing page experience), the Ad Rank thresholds, the context of the person’s search (for example, the person’s location, device, time of search, the nature of the search terms, the other ads and search results that show on the page, and other user signals and attributes), and the expected impact of extensions and other ad formats.”

 But that definition is drier than your mother-in-law’s Sunday roast.

-Your Ad Rank is influenced by 5 factors.
+Your Ad Rank, and Google Ads position, is influenced by 5 factors.